Ahmedmostafa2000/MNIST_fashion/ReadMe.md

 Using tuning the model was able to identify the best parameters for one epoch to achieve 86%, on the cost of trying the 12 model combinations though, but I think it is fair because I could add more epochs on the best model and be sure that it is the best choice of hyperbarameters

-### Note: I removed the output of the tuning search cell because verbose kind of lagged
+### Note: I removed the output of the tuning search cell because the verbose kind of lagged